-Some of the best places to visit in Montana are found in the southwestern part of the state, called Yellowstone Country, so that’s where we’re sharing.
-Ghost towns, Montana hikes, craft distilling and more is what lies ahead, so buckle up and take notes!
+Some of the best places to visit in Montana are found in the southwestern part of the state, called Yellowstone Country, so that’s where we’ll focus.
+Ghost towns, Montana hikes, craft distilling and more Montana attractions lie ahead, so buckle up and take notes!

 What you'll find...